 The obvious advantage of loan insurance is that you can avoid making late payments or defaulting during circumstances out of your control.
 Even one late payment can damage your credit score and the more it drops, the more it’ll cost you to access other loans or credit in the future.
 As with most types of insurance, paying a little bit of money up front could potentially save you a lot in the long term.

 On the other hand, just as with other types of insurance, you may not ever need to use your loan protection policy.
-It’s also important to understand the details of your policy to make sure you’re well covered, since all policies come with exclusions.
+It’s also important to understand the details of your policy to make sure you’re well covered because all policies come with exclusions.

 Personal loan insurance isn’t an automatic scam, but there may be limitations to how helpful it actually is.
 At the end of the day, you need to perform a cost-benefit analysis to make sure the extra policy expense is worth the coverage you receive.
 Rather than glossing over your plan, pay attention to the details on exclusions and the claims process to maximize your personal loan insurance when you really need it.